Authoritarian Dog Rules in Bushy and Richmond Park Plus Other Areas Across the UK

 Birthing Season Errors: Last year Richmond and Bushy Park banned dogs off leads initially using the Covid 19 pandemic as the catalyst.

-Has Covid 19 suddenly extended the birthing season, please explain how the pandemic changed the breeding season of Royal Park deer?
+Has Covid 19 suddenly extended the birthing season or could it be global warming, please explain how the pandemic changed the breeding season of Royal Park deer?

 Alternative Options?
 Looking at the map above, the orange shaded areas make up less than half the total space, Nearly 2/3rds is outside the areas where fawns normally rest

-They already have areas around the ponds and skylark nesting areas this is patrolled by Volunteer Rangers and area indicating signposts.
+They already have areas around the ponds and skylark nesting areas this is patrolled by Volunteer Rangers and areas indicating signposts.
 Why not do the same for dogs?

 There are two legal killings of Deer in both of these parks, they are called culls.
 These happen every year in September and November in Bushy and November and February in Richmond.